medusajs/medusa/docs/content/add-plugins/segment.md

 ### Test Custom Tracking

-After adding the above subscriber, run your server again if it isn’t running and create a customer using the REST APIs or one of the Medusa storefronts.
+After adding the above subscriber, run your backend again if it isn’t running and create a customer using the REST APIs or one of the Medusa storefronts.
 If you check the Debugger in your Segment source, you should see a new event “Customer Created” tracked.
 If you click on it, you’ll see the data you passed to the `track` method.

 ![The customer created event is recoreded on the Segment source](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000759/Medusa%20Docs/Segment/4LD41xE_qungdw.png)